Sri Lanka

 Sri Lanka is known as the habitat of five distinct species of sea turtles, including Loggerhead, Olive Ridley, Green, Hawksbill, and Leatherhead turtles.

-Although turtle hatcheries often have a bad reputation, the sea turtle hatchery in Habaraduwa looked as if they genuinely care about the conservation of turtles.
+Although turtle hatcheries often have a bad reputation, the sea turtle hatchery in Habaraduwa looked as if they genuinely cared about the conservation of turtles.

-The caring people at the hatchery do their utmost to rescue and care for injured turtles, while also buying eggs of poachers to hatch and protect them from any danger.
+The caring people at the hatchery do their utmost to rescue and care for injured turtles, while also buying eggs from poachers to hatch and protect them from any danger.

 After hatching, the baby turtles are supposed to be released in the ocean within four days, which creates the possibility for travellers to release one, which is an amazing experience.

-Although we never know for sure, it seemed that the sea turtle hatchery in Habaraduwa is a responsible and ethical organisation.
+Although we never know for sure, it seems that the sea turtle hatchery in Habaraduwa is a responsible and ethical organisation.

 In the end, it’s up to you if you choose to visit a turtle hatchery in Sri Lanka.